 So if you’re always craving for your favourite Starbucks Frappuccino or Häagen-Dazs java chip ice cream, make a tub of this coffee chocolate chip ice cream and satisfy your cravings any time.

-Coffee Chocolate Chip Ice Cream (Ice Cream Maker Not Needed)
+Coffee Chocolate Chip Ice Cream

 - In a large bowl, combine 1 can condensed milk, ¼ cup espresso, 1 tsp vanilla extract and a pinch of salt.
 Stir until blended well.